Kryptexas/UE4-GameWorks-4.19.2/README.md

 We publish source for the engine in three rolling branches:

 The **[release branch](https://github.com/EpicGames/UnrealEngine/tree/release)** is extensively tested by our QA team and makes a great starting point for learning the engine or making your own games.
-We work hard to make releases stable and reliable, and aim to publish new releases every 1-2 months.
+We work hard to make releases stable and reliable, and aim to publish new releases every few months.

 The **[promoted branch](https://github.com/EpicGames/UnrealEngine/tree/promoted)** is updated with builds for our artists and designers to use.
 We try to update it daily
 (though we often catch things that prevent us from doing so) and it's a good balance between getting the latest cool stuff and knowing most things work.